revoltez/Dell-G15-Controller/README.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="187c", ATTRS{idProduct}=="0550", MODE="0660", GROUP="plugdev", SYMLINK+="awelc"
 ```
-install python dependencies using pip
+install python dependencies using pip or you can use `pipinstaller main.py` to automatically resolve the dependencies

 install acpi_call from here https://packages.ubuntu.com/focal/amd64/acpi-call (dash not underscore)